angelikrussi/holbertonschool-low_level_programming/0x03-debugging/README.md

-At the end of this project, you are expected to be able to explain to anyone debugging.
+At the end of this project, you are expected to be able to explain to anyone